Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-c3jeZv_aYug.md

 ### Transcript

-> that's pretty good they're gonna be new creatures there's the big crab that's coming soon after that i'm not sure
+> that's pretty good they're gonna be new creatures there's the big crab that's coming soon after that I'm not sure